 What is the curriculum and how is my child taught?

-At Eagle House School (Sutton), we provide a general academic education befitting each pupil’s talents using a combination of nationally recognised award schemes including ASDAN, Functional Skills, BTEC and GCSEs.
+At Eagle House School (Sutton), we provide a broad, balanced and appropriate curriculum that befits each pupil’s talents using a combination of nationally recognised award schemes including Functional Skills, BTEC, Entry Level and GCSEs.
 As pupils grow older, we work to find a balance between best educational outcomes and their ability to manage exams.
-We have found that not every pupil finds the rigours of end of year examinations manageable, so we will talk to you about whether you feel an equivalent course offering continuous assessment is more appropriate.
+We believe every pupil has the ability to gain a portfolio of carefully selected accreditations and support pupils and families in choosing the right route.
+When selecting accreditations we have a ‘small steps’ approach to ensure that the rigours of continuous course work or end of year examinations are manageable and allow the pupils to steadily build both confidence and skills.

 How will the curriculum be adapted to meet the needs of my child?

 Curriculum planning is highly personalised and your child’s profile informs us as to how best to meet their individual needs.

 In order for your child to learn, they will need to have the ‘tools’ to effectively manage their autism.
 We do this using the Eagle House Approach with the support of the Curriculum Access Team (CA Team), who work together with every teaching team.
 This approach uses strategies and therapies that will support your child’s precise needs.